-Then you certainly know that good teaching, which meets the expectations of your head master and colleagues, your students and their families, is very rewarding… but can also be really exhausting!
+Then you certainly know that good teaching, which meets the expectations of your headmaster and colleagues, your students, and their families, is very rewarding… but can also be really exhausting!

-This course offers a variety of tools to help you find relieve from the stress that naturally accumulates after teaching for many years.
+This course offers a variety of tools to help you find relief from the stress that naturally accumulates after teaching for many years.
 It has been designed to support school teachers with new proposals to increase students’ involvement, allow teachers to reflect on their habitual practices, and eventually renovate their lessons.

 Participants will reflect on the differences in their audience of learners, and consider its variety of needs and learning modalities.